fpjohnston/TECO-64/doc/glossary.md

 **Current character**

-The character immediately following the current text buffer pointer position.
+The character immediately following the current edit buffer pointer position.

 **Cursor**

-A visible pattern on a display terminal (usually blinking) that would specify to a true scope editor (like VTEDIT) the current location of the text buffer pointer, or which would specify the location where subsequently typed characters would be displayed.
+A visible pattern on a display terminal (usually blinking) that would specify to a true scope editor (like VTEDIT) the current location of the edit buffer pointer, or which would specify the location where subsequently typed characters would be displayed.